 9 Unusual Things to Do on Maui

 The best things to do on vacation aren’t always the most well-known things to do.
-For me, the more uncommon and off the beaten path the activity the better.
-If you prefer to find non toursity things to do in Hawaii and want to go where Maui locals go, try some of these unusual things to on Maui.
+For me, the more uncommon and off the beaten path the activity is the better.
+If you prefer to find non toursity things to do in Hawaii and want to go where Maui locals go, try some of these unusual things to do on Maui.

 Discover this west coast hidden beach

 One of the best things to do on Maui is to discover a new beach each day.
 All Hawaiian beaches are public by law, but finding the public-access points can be kind of tricky.
 That is what makes Oneola Beach such a secluded spot.
 Also known as Ironwoods Beach, this pristine stretch of sand can only be found by following a small footpath within a gated community.
 With no large hotels or commercial properties in sight, you might just find you have this entire beach to yourself.
 It has great waves for body surfing.